n4tas/Contact-Book/README.md

 # Contact-Book
 This project is a command-line based contact management system written in C. It allows users to add, remove, insert, find, wipe, save, load, and print contacts.
-The user interface is built using the ncurses library.
 ## Features
 -  Add Contact: Add a new contact to the list.
 -  Remove Contact: Remove a contact by keyword (first name, last name, phone number, or email).